rousseaux/netlabs.xwphelpers/readme.txt

         of both WarpIN and XWorkplace.
 This scans C source files and writes dependencies for the makefiles automatically.

-    --  h2i.exe was written by me (the sources are in the xwphelpers repository, in the "tools" directory) to translate a bunch of HTML files to IPF.
+    --  h2i.exe was written by me (the sources are in the xworkplace repository, in the "tools" directory) to translate a bunch of HTML files to IPF.